rsvp/chess/README.md

 * Confidence is very important, even pretending to be confident.
 * Conform to their tactics until you can act upon a favorable opportunity.
 * Connect your rooks as soon as you can.
+* Continue using a certain opening, if the consequences suit your style.
 * Control the initial excitement you feel when you see something that looks good.
 * Control your feelings, be as cold as a machine.
 * Controlling more than half of the squares confers a distinct advantage.